 Subject: Cora, Comanche County, Texas

-My great great grandfather was Francis Marion Collier (FM Collier) and his son
+My great great grandfather was Francis Marion Collier (FM Collier)

-Frank built a log cabin for his wife Julia Grayson
+Comanche County after Frank built a log cabin for his wife Julia Grayson

 to give birth in.
 Or at least that is what my father told me.
 I would

 location and what happened for the town to die.
 Thanks, Elizabeth

 Collier, March 25, 2013

 Escapes, in its purpose to preserve historic, endangered and vanishing

 Texas, asks that anyone wishing to share their local history, stories,

 landmarks and recent or vintage photos, please contact